freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 First, we'll start by providing an overview of the theory and concepts behind relational databases.
 Then we introduce you to SQL, the language of data.
 We teach you how to write basic data retrieval queries, as well as how to process and summarize data.

 The content that we cover here is typically delivered over the course of an entire semester at most universities.
 Our aim is to introduce you to the important concepts that you'll need to know to be effective in your roles.
 This means that we will not go into much depth when it comes to theory.
-To help enhance your study, where possible, we include links to external resources that cover those topics at length.
+We include links to external resources that cover those topics at length to help enhance your study.

 We hope that you come away from this class (as well as the subsequent 102 class) with a better understanding of databases, practical SQL skills to write basic to complex queries, and the excitement to learn more!